Book Title: No Plain Rebel

 No Plain Rebel symbolizes the importance of waking up from a life of lies.
 We see Felix become more human and start to realize everything he missed as a drone.
 This one shows us how disconnected the world is from simple human pleasures, such as real food, music, and books.
 I find that Felix figuring out how to put the clock together is beautifully symbolic of he and Astra figuring each other out and learning how to be human again.

-” ‘I wish I’d never known, old man,’ he yells, but only the vowels come out, like a wounded animal’s screams.
-‘I wish you’d left me to rot in the Box!
-I want it back, I want my ignorance back.’
+” ‘I wish I’d never known,…’ he yells, but only the vowels come out, like a wounded animal’s screams.
+‘I want it back, I want my ignorance back.’
 Even as he says it, he doesn’t with to un-know.
 He doesn’t.”

 I am very proud to be a part of the street team for this trilogy!
 So far, both books have captivated my mind and my heart.
 The story is rich, bold, and beautiful.
 No Plain Rebel adds so much depth to the first book and the past and present of our main characters.
 It adds much needed backstory to the world Frank has created, and makes us see how so many things can go wrong with the creation of a Utopian society in a futuristic setting.